 Subpart A. Definition

 Students may have their previous academic performance at Minneapolis Community and Technical College exempted from grade point average.

 - The option to petition for Academic Forgiveness is available only to students who have not registered for courses at the college for a minimum of five consecutive years.

-- The student may submit a petition requesting Academic Forgiveness to the Registrar upon sucessful completion of 12 credits of 1000 level or higher courses.
-Successful completion is defined as earning a minimum of 2.0 in all coursework attempted to meet the 12 credit theshold to allow a petition for Academic Forgiveness to be submitted.
+- The student may submit a petition requesting Academic Forgiveness to the Registrar upon successful completion of 12 credits of 1000 level or higher courses.
+Successful completion is defined as earning a minimum of 2.0 in all coursework attempted to meet the 12 credit threshold to allow a petition for Academic Forgiveness to be submitted.

 - Students who have already earned any MCC, AVTI, MTI or MCTC certificate, diploma or degree are not eligible to petition for Academic Forgiveness.

 - Transfer institutions, and selective admissions programs, may choose not to honor the Academic Forgiveness granted by MCTC.
 Academic Forgiveness applies only to MCTC.

 Subpart C. Terms and Criteria for Academic Forgiveness